senseexcel/senseexcel/README.md

 NOTICE: THE SOFTWARE CONTAINS FUNCTIONALITY INTENDED TO LIMIT THE DURATION OF ITS USE AND IS INTENDED TO COLLECT CERTAIN USAGE METRICS.
 THE INSTALLATION OF THIS SOFTWARE WILL INSTALL FILES NECESSARY TO OPERATE THE SOFTWARE ONTO THE USER’S COMPUTER AND OTHER SYSTEM FILES MAY BE INSTALLED OR UPDATED.
 AS WITH ALL INSTALLATIONS, BACK UP OF THE USER’S HARD DRIVE IS RECOMMENDED BEFORE INSTALLING THE SOFTWARE.

-The rest of the disclaimer can be read at Qlik2Go (https://support.qlik2go.net/projects/sense-excel/wiki) under "Terms of use".
+The rest of the disclaimer can be read by pressing the "About" button in the Qlik Sense Ribbon.

 ## 2. Introduction